ping/pylibby/README.md

 python pylibby.py -dl 654321 -f audiobook-mp3 -o /home/username/books
 ```

-When downloading an book, you can specify the output format using a custom
+When downloading a book, you can specify the output format using a custom
 format string.
 Substitutions include:

 %t - title
 %a - author